Haakon IV: Involvements abroad

-More distantly, Haakon sought an alliance with Alfonso X of Castile, a potential next Holy Roman emperor—chiefly as it would guarantee new supplies of grain in light of rising prices in England, and possibly giving access to Baltic grain through Norwegian control of Lübeck.
+More distantly, Haakon sought an alliance with Alfonso X of Castile (a potential next Holy Roman emperor) chiefly as it would guarantee new supplies of grain to Castile in light of rising prices in England, and possibly giving access to Baltic grain through Norwegian control of Lübeck.
 Alfonso in turn sought to expand his influence in Northern Europe, as well as to gain Norwegian naval assistance for the campaign or crusade he had proposed in Morocco (seeing that the Iberian Moors received backing overseas from North Africa).
 Haakon could thus potentially also fulfill his papal vow of crusade, although he likely did not intend to.
-He sent an embassy to Castile in 1255, and the accompanying Castilian ambassador on the return to Norway proposed to establish the "strongest ties of friendship" with Haakon.
+He sent an embassy to Castile in 1255.
+A Castilian ambassador to Norway returned with the embassy, and proposed to establish the "strongest ties of friendship" with Haakon.
 At the request of Alfonso, Haakon sent his daughter Christina to Castile to marry one of Alfonso's brothers.
-Christina's death four years after the childless marriage, however, marked an effective end of the short-lived alliance, and the proposed crusade fell into the blue.
+However, Christina died four years later without children, which marked the effective end of the short-lived alliance, and the proposed crusade fell into the blue.